Install Raspbian/Raspberry Pi OS

 EmulationStation can be run from the terminal by typing

-You will want to start by installing the core packages.
+When you select Manage Packages, you will first want to start by installing the core packages.

 Main / Optional / Experimental